 The exact cause of multiple myeloma is not known, so prevention is difficult to determine.
 Reducing risk factors may decrease the chance of developing multiple myeloma.
 Risk factors, like age and genetics, cannot be controlled but decreasing certain exposures may help:

-Occupational exposure to certain chemicals —People who work in the petroleum industry may come into contact with chemicals that are known to be harmful.
+Occupational exposure to certain chemicals—People who work in the petroleum industry may come into contact with chemicals that are known to be harmful.
 If possible, try to find work in a different environment.
 If it is unavoidable, take steps to protect yourself from exposure.
-Check with the http://www.cdc.gov/niosh or the https://www.epa.gov about any available protective guidelines.
+Check with the National Institute for Occupational Safety and Health or the Environmental Protection Agency about any available protective guidelines.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at email@example.com.
 Our Health Library Support team will respond to your email request within 2 business days.